Marsaxlokk – The colorful fishing village in Malta

 We settle down at one of the tables in the restaurant La Nostra Padrona in the port.
 The tables with the bright blue tablecloths are crowded and the atmosphere is convivial.
 The boats bob calmly a few meters in front of our feet and behind us the city embraces us with its low sand-colored houses with blue windows.
 In high season the village is packed with bus tourists, but on this February day it is quite quiet.
 We take off our jackets and enjoy the warm February sun in short sleeves.
 All the guests are sitting outside today, do you need to sit indoors in Malta at some point during the year when the sun is shining?

 The seafood and fish menu is well filled and I have more difficulty than usual deciding what to eat.
-My husband and I finally decide on one Malfaldine al Tartufo, Zucchini e Gambere – a pasta with truffle, zucchini and shrimp.
+My husband and I finally decide on one Malfaldine al Tartufo, Zucchini e Gambere– a pasta with truffle, zucchini and shrimp.
 A choice we did not come to regret.
-The daughter's salad with burrata, beetroot and pesto didn't go down well either.
+The daughter's salad with burrata, beetroot and pesto was also a good choice.

 Marsaxlokk-Malta

-Satisfied and satisfied, we walk along the quay, past the small market with honey, souvenirs and aprons.
-Pass the fishermen who are finishing the day's work.
-Past the mountains of nets lying drying in the sun.
-Some of the boats in the harbor look more or less unseaworthy, I hope they are not used for anything other than short transports within the harbor.
-Not even the Eyes of Osiris could help these boats through a storm.
+Full and content, we stroll along the quay, past the small market selling honey, souvenirs, and aprons.
+Past the fishermen finishing up their day's work.
+Past the piles of nets drying in the sun.
+Some of the boats in the harbor look more or less unseaworthy, and I hope they are used for nothing other than short trips within the harbor.
+Not even the eyes of Osiris could help these boats through a storm.

 Marsaxlokk-Malta